Suzhou New District: History

 In 2003, the district's total output value is 25.1 billion yuan.
 Industrial sales of 70.06 billion yuan, The local budget revenue was 1.53 billion yuan and export of US$8.76 billion.
 Up to the end of 2003, the district has attracted a total of over 800 foreign projects including 40 multinational corporations.
 Foreign investment has reached over US$6 billion while the actually utilized investment reached US$3.4 billion.
 The district attracts many different types of industries, including consumer electronics, information technology, precision instruments, biotechnology, and pharmaceuticals.

-Developments

-The Suzhou New District was the first APEC hi-tech development zone to be approved by the Foreign Ministry and Science and Technology Ministry and receive ISO 14000 certification.
-The National Bureau of Environmental Protection conferred it the title "ISO 14000 National Demonstration Zone".

 Education

-The Japanese School of Suzhou is in the district.
-It formerly housed the Suzhou Japanese Saturday School, which had classes held at the Suzhou Foreign Language School (苏州外国语学校) in Suzhou New District.
+The is in the district It formerly housed the Suzhou Japanese Saturday School, which had classes held at the Suzhou Foreign Language School (苏州外国语学校) in Suzhou New District.

+The Japanese School of Suzhou, located within the Suzhou New District. in China, plays a significant role in the education and cultural exchange between Japan and China.
+It was formerly known as the Suzhou Japanese Saturday School, and its history and association with the Suzhou Foreign Language School (苏州外国语学校) add to its uniqueness and importance within the district.

+Before relocating to its current location within the Suzhou New District, the school initially operated as the Suzhou Japanese Saturday School.
+During this period, classes were held at the Suzhou Foreign Language School.